-Living in Norfolk.
+Living in Norfolk

 Whether you are coming to join us through a new job, or are just visiting, Norfolk is a great place to be.
 Living here is even better.

-Norwich is a city of culture, with its rich history of art and writing, as well as a city of science - hosting some of the leading centres for life science research in the world.
+Life in Norfolk is relaxed and exciting at the same time, whether you’re into the vibrant nightlife or the stunning natural beauty of the Norfolk Broads.
 You'll find an exciting blend of the old and the new, with plenty of things to do for all ages, all year round.

-In terms of further education, there is an excellent network of high schools and colleges for 16-18 year olds, as well as two universities, the University of East Anglia, and Norwich University of the Arts.
+Norfolk is also a great place for those with children.
+Not only are there plenty of things to do, but there are also many excellent nurseries, schools, and colleges in the area.
+There is an excellent network of high schools and colleges for 16-18 year olds, as well as two universities - the University of East Anglia and Norwich University of the Arts.

 Visit the Norfolk County Council website for more information on family services available in the area.

 It takes a team to make the next breakthrough, and we're looking for the best and brightest minds to join us in tackling some of the biggest challenges in life science.

 We have created a culture that we are proud of, centred on openness, technical excellence and innovation.
 We attract staff from all around the world who benefit from an environment that enables them to deliver world-class science alongside a supportive and social community.
 We are committed to the principles of the Athena SWAN charter, and value equality and diversity across our workforce.

 Our success relies on each individual experiencing an environment where they feel able to meaningfully contribute and connect to their work, colleagues, and the wider mission of the Institute.